sparkartgroup/gulp-markdown-to-json/README.md

 ### Transforms

-If you would like to modify or add to the JSON data for each file, specify a transform function and return your desired object.
-This function is passed the default object as well as the [Vinyl file object][vinyl] for the source file.
+To change or add to the JSON data for each file, specify a transform function and return your desired object.
+This function is passed the default data and the [Vinyl file object][vinyl] for the source file.

 For example: